razage/PlexOps/README.md

 PlexOps is a simple collection of renaming and moving functions to simplify moving media to a Plex server.
 Currently I have only tested it with anime naming schemes, but you should be able to use whatever regex you want.

 ## Use
-The simplest way to use PlexOps is to double click run_plexops.py Should you not want to do both operations, simple instantiate PlexOps and run the PlexOps.renamer.rename or PlexOps.uploader.uploadfiles
+The simplest way to use PlexOps is to double click run_plexops.py Should you not want to do both operations, simply instantiate PlexOps and run the PlexOps.renamer.rename or PlexOps.uploader.uploadfiles

 ### Configuration
 PlexOps expects a settings.json file to be present in its directory.
 It will stop if this file is not present.
 The following settings are required: